newatoms/beta/_private/pitches/stby.md

 ### Method

-We show the impact service design has on every day objects/products.
+We create a very simple explanatory of what service design is.
+What impact does service design has on every day objects/products?

 ### Outcome